Skip to content

 If you're visiting with the family there are a whole host of things you can do with your little ones:

-• Trails - We have three trails running, the Dunwich Discovery trail, Smugglers trail and Tree Trek!
+• Trails - We have two trails running, the Dunwich Discovery trail and Tree Trek.
 You can pick up a trail map from the Visitor Welcome hut, when open, and when you've completed your trail collect your prize from the same place.
 Alternatively, download the trails below and print them at home or keep them on your phone, but you'll still have to check your answers in the hut!

 Download the Dunwich Discovery trail here